nucleus-js/rustyduk/README.md

 **Note**: This repo also uses _[git submodules](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/)_ to manage it's dependencies.
 As such, cloning this repo must be done with `git clone --depth=1 ...`.

+Please note that this project is released with a [Contributor Code of Conduct](Code_of_Conduct.md).
+By participating in this project you agree to abide by its terms.

 ## Building

 ```bash